“Is that an upside-down cross you’re wearing?”

 I looked up from my instrument as I prepared for first period band class.
-A girl I’d never met from the grade below stood above me, curiously studying the silver pendant hanging from my neck.
+A girl I’d never met from one grade down stood above me, curiously studying the silver pendant hanging from my neck.

 I shrugged.
 “Yes, that’s what it is.”

 We were both stating the obvious.
-There was no mistaking the symbol hanging from my neck: a three inches long, sharp-angled, inverted cross flashed defiantly over the black backdrop of my heavy metal T-shirt.
+There was no mistaking the symbol suspended from a thick rope chain over the center of my chest.
+A sharp-angled, inverted cross at least three inches long flashed defiantly over the black backdrop of my heavy metal t-shirt.

 “Why do you ask?”

 She smiled.
 An open, genuine kind of smile I didn’t see often back in those days.

 “I’ve just never seen anyone wear one of those before.
 It tells me you must have a different point of view, that maybe you think deeply about things.”

 She tilted her head, waiting for my reply.

 And she captured my attention then.
 Her flowing, multicolored skirt sweeping the floor, just high enough in front to reveal her Birkenstock sandals, long auburn hair flowing over a floral, woven top.
 In one hand she held a clarinet.
 With the other she reached out to me.